PETER PAN SYNDROME

 He's 40 years old now, and not at all the way Robin Williams portrayed him in his movie biography.
 A goth prince... dark-haired, ragged, homeless, lean and hungry, with deep haunted eyes.
 He never learned to fit in among mortals.
 Can't sleep in their sealed houses, can't work at their jobs.
 The Lost Boys and Indians came back too and twenty years have passed; they're all adult, from their twenties to forty years old.
 Scraggly street types mostly.
 Some of the girls are very sexy, and despite my training to fear men, especially ragged crazy young men, they too have Peter's inner glow: the old magic, dormant.
 They came back to be human, to be loved, but found they couldn't fit in--they're fey for life.
 Trapped in the dimension that girl in overalls lacked.

-At dusk, my friend and I wander swim with them, and face the truth: we belong with them.
+At dusk, my friend and I wander, swimming with them.
+Gotta face the truth: we belong with them.
 It's not just a syndrome or illness.
 Our nature is different.

 We have to stop living on the fringes of this alien culture that doesn't respect us.